JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-The-Other-Place.md

 crew:
 - Director: Michael Lipp
 orchestra:
-Genres:
+genres:
 - Play
 - Drama
 - Thriller
 - Mystery
-Description: "When the mind deceives, reality becomes the ultimate illusion."
+description: "When the mind deceives, reality becomes the ultimate illusion."
 ---
 In a world where certainty crumbles, Juliana, a brilliant neurologist, finds herself caught between what she knows and what she feels.
 As she navigates a labyrinth of elusive truths, the play becomes a complex puzzle of identity, illness, and deception.